thoughtbot/bitters/README.md

 [![Reviewed by Hound](https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg)](https://houndci.com)

-## Scaffold styles, variables and structure for Bourbon projects.
+## Scaffold styles, variables and structure for web projects.

-Bitters helps designers start projects faster by defining a basic set of Sass variables, default element style and project structure.
+Bitters helps designers start projects faster by defining a basic set of CSS and Sass variables, default element style and project structure.
 It’s been specifically designed for use within web applications.
-Bitters should live in your project’s root Sass directory and we *encourage* you to modify and extend it to meet your design and brand requirements.
+Bitters should live in your project’s root Sass directory and we *encourage* you to modify and extend it to meet your project's needs.

 Bitters is made to work alongside a CSS reset or style-normalizer; not replace one.
 We like to use [Normalize].